peteraritchie/ConsoleApplicationBuilder/src/CommandLineExtensions/README.md

 ### Subcommand Aliases

-Line options, subcommands may have aliases.
+Like options, subcommands may have aliases.
 For example, the above read/write subcommands example could have aliases `r` and `w` for `read` and `write`:

 ```csharp
 var builder = ConsoleApplication.CreateBuilder(args);